tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

     * Each should have a `maximum_length` method, but they should return different things
     * You should also be able to call `Fish::PHYLUM` and get back `"Chordata"`
 * Composition - has-a
+  * Example: YellingString.
+(Could use a better example for this)

 #### Lecture Notes/Links